ylu3/ylu3/README.md

 ## Hi, there 👋

-Developper backend and data engineer from Paris.
+Developper Backend and Data Engineer from Paris.

 ## Technologies & Tools